trisha-c-a/Equity-in-Healthcare/README.md

 - Run EDA.ipynb to perform an exploratory data analysis
 - To perform training, modify Train.ipynb or simply run the existing notebook to replicate the latest result available in this repository
 - To generate [cleaned_data.csv](https://github.com/trisha-c-a/Equity-in-Healthcare/blob/main/cleaned_data.csv), simply modify the list "features", if required, and run the file.

-## Current Tasks

-- [ ] Determine if weather patterns affect diagnosis
-- [ ] Understand the outliers present in ICD-10 codes and work towards fixing them